Rogue One

-Rogue One: A Star Wars Story (or simply Rogue One) is a 2016 American epic space opera film directed by Gareth Edwards.
-The screenplay by Chris Weitz and Tony Gilroy is from a story by John Knoll and Gary Whitta.
-It was produced by Lucasfilm and distributed by Walt Disney Studios Motion Pictures.
-It is the first installment of the Star Wars anthology series, and an immediate prequel to Star Wars (1977).
-The main cast consists of Felicity Jones, Diego Luna, Ben Mendelsohn, Donnie Yen, Mads Mikkelsen, Alan Tudyk, Riz Ahmed, Jiang Wen, and Forest Whitaker.
-Set a week before Star Wars, the plot follows a group of rebels who band together to steal plans of the Death Star, the ultimate weapon of the Galactic Empire.
-It details the Rebel Alliance's first effective victory against the Empire, first referenced in Star Wars opening crawl.
+Rogue One: A Star Wars Story is a 2016 American epic space opera film directed by Gareth Edwards and written by Chris Weitz and Tony Gilroy.
+Produced by Lucasfilm and distributed by Walt Disney Studios Motion Pictures, it is the first Star Wars anthology film and a prequel to Star Wars (1977).
+It stars Felicity Jones, Diego Luna, Ben Mendelsohn, Donnie Yen, Mads Mikkelsen, Alan Tudyk, Riz Ahmed, Jiang Wen, and Forest Whitaker.
+Set a week before the events of Star Wars, Rogue One follows rebels who steal the schematics for the Galactic Empire's ultimate weapon, the Death Star.
+It details the Rebel Alliance's first effective victory against the Empire, as referenced in the Star Wars opening crawl.